Flavsm/trivia-time/README.md

 In this trivia web app, users answer 5 multiple choice questions on the subject of their choosing.
 As the user progresses, the question counter and the score will update.
 After the 5 questions are answered, the user will receive a message and their final score.
 The user will also have the option to play again.
 Main stacks are JS and React

-## Purpose

-This is a personal project, built with the intent of practicing React.

 ## Challenges

 The challenges of this project were mainly: